What Is Fennel Tea Good For?

 - Medical resources don’t recommend drinking large amounts of fennel tea if you are pregnant or breastfeeding.

-- Fennel tea is also not recommended for people prone to seizures or taking seizure medication.
+- This herbal tea is also not recommended for people prone to seizures or taking seizure medication.

-- People with bleeding disorders like hemophilia should avoid fennel tea as it may affect blood clotting.
+- People with bleeding disorders like hemophilia should avoid fennel seeds as compounds in them it may affect blood clotting.

 - Very rarely, allergic reactions to the herb, such as skin rashes, have been observed, particularly in people with an allergy to carrots or celery.